deadratfink/jy-transform/README.md

 ### Middleware

-Alter JSON objects via injected [Promise](http://bluebirdjs.com/docs/api-reference.html) function.
+Apply actions on the intermediate JSON object via injected [Promise](http://bluebirdjs.com/docs/api-reference.html) functions.
+This is an optional part for [transformation](#transformation) phase or is the transformation itself in case of same origin and target type.

 ### Writing